[Workshop] Dynamics and control of classical and quantum systems

 • Samuel Deleglise – Kastler Brossel Laboratory

-• Michel Devoret – University of California, Santa Barbara – Quantum IA Lab
+• Michel Devoret – University of California, Santa Barbara – Quantum AI Lab

 • John Gough – Aberystwyth University